 Create an Oracle backup specification to back up to a null device or file.
 If the backup succeeds, the problem may be related to the backup devices.
-Refer to the HP OpenView Storage Data Protector Administrator's Guide for instructions on troubleshooting devices.
+See the HP OpenView Storage Data Protector Troubleshooting Guide for instructions on troubleshooting devices.

-Data Protector reports "Export of the Recovery Catalog Database Failed" when backing up Oracle9i/10g
+Data Protector reports "Export of the Recovery Catalog Database Failed" when backing up Oracle 9i/10g